Titanic (1943 film): Themes and propaganda context

 The faults of capitalism and the stock market play a dominant role throughout the film.
 Titanic makes the allegory of the liner's loss specifically about British "avarice" rather than, as most retellings do, about "hubris".
+To further this aim, scenes depicting John Jacob Astor IV changed his nationality from American to British, allowing him to be portrayed as a corrupt and cowardly aristocrat.
 This fits in with other works of anti-British propaganda of the time such as The Maiden Joanna (1935), The Heart of a Queen (1940), The Fox of Glenarvon (1940), Uncle Krüger (1941), and My Life for Ireland (1941).

 The epilogue at the end of the film unambiguously underscored the intent of the filmmakers:

 "Der Tod von 1500 Menschen blieb ungesühnt, eine ewige Anklage gegen Englands Gewinnsucht."

 ("The deaths of 1,500 people remain un-atoned, an eternal condemnation of England's endless quest for profit.")

 Undermining the intended effect were the scenes of British and French passengers in a state of panic and desperation.
 Scenes of steerage passengers separated by crew members and desperately searching for their loved ones through locked gates and a chain link fence bore an uncanny resemblance to what was happening in German extermination camps during that time.
 This contributed to the film being banned by Goebbels inside Germany.